Things to Do in Rabat

 Hassan Tower

 The Ruler, Yaqub Al-Mansour, planned to build the largest minaret and great mosque during the 12th century.
-However, as the ruler died, the mosque has been kept unfinished.
+However, as the ruler died, the mosque was kept unfinished.
 The construction was left with only several walls and about 348 columns.
 It was also damaged by Lison Earthquake in 1755.

 Udayas Kasbah